 Do Leave Home Without It

-I have read zero books on entrepreneurship.
-Maybe I should have before I started down this path, though I doubt it would have prepared me for learning and integrating what I now see as essential, not just for success, but also for survival: leaving home without a map.
+Maybe I should have before I started down this path, though I doubt it would have prepared me for learning what I now see as essential, not just for success, but also for survival: leaving home without a map.

-Most of my life I knew I wanted to change the world with words, but I didn’t appreciate that talent alone is not enough.
-Writing is not something you talk about; it’s something you do.
-I felt empowered by the time I got to law school, where language was reinforced with rules and authority.
-I co-founded a student-run project to bring legal services to newly-arrived Latino immigrants in Baltimore City and this taught me how to turn my vision into something real.
+I felt emboldened by the time I got to law school, where language was reinforced with rules and authority.
+I started to write more—stories, legal memos, grant proposals.
+I co-founded a student-run project to bring legal services to newly-arrived Latino immigrants in Baltimore City and this taught me how to turn words into something real.

 But I’d rather dream out the window than read the safety instructions in the seat pocket in front of me.